How Couples Can Minimize Retirement-Related Financial Conflict

-Many boomers are forced to make financial decisions they never thought about or planned for.
+Many are forced to make financial decisions they never thought about or planned for.
 They are more than likely thinking about their finances more now than at any other time in their life, and finding out they are not as prepared as they need to be or, in many cases, not prepared at all.

-They should also take into consideration their potential to live longer than they expect and that they can potentially have more health related expenses and/or nursing home costs than they expected.
+They should also take into consideration their potential to live longer than they expect and that they can potentially have more health related expenses and/or nursing home costs than they expect.
 They need to be open to finding a solution for this issue, making the conversation about creating multiple streams of income more important.

 You deserve a comfortable retirement.